eduardovra/simple-asgi-webserver/README.md

 # simple-asgi-webserver
-A simple implementation of an ASGI Python WebServer supporting HTTP and WebSockets
+A simple implementation of an ASGI Python WebServer supporting HTTP and WebSockets.